 Gravitational flow rate is calculated using Manning’s Equation, which applies to the uniform flow rate in an open channel system that is not affected by pressure.
 A few examples of open channel systems include streams, rivers, and man-made open channels such as pipes.
 Flow rate is dependent on the area of the channel and velocity of the flow.
 If there is a change in slope or if there is a bend in the channel, the depth of water will change, which will affect the velocity of the flow.

-Write down the equation for calculating volumetric flow rate Q due to gravity: Q = A x V, where A is the cross-sectional area of flow perpendicular to the flow direction and V is the cross-sectional average velocity of the flow.
+Write down the equation for calculating volumetric flow rate Q due to gravity: Q = AV, where A is the cross-sectional area of flow perpendicular to the flow direction and V is the cross-sectional average velocity of the flow.

-Calculate the hydraulic radius Rh of the open channel using the following formula Rh = A ÷ P, where A is the cross-sectional area of flow and P is the wetted perimeter.
-If you are calculating the Rh for a circular pipe, then A will equal ? x (radius of the pipe)² and P will equal 2 x ? x radius of the pipe.
-For example, if your pipe has an area A of 0.196 ft². and a perimeter of P = 2 x ? x .25 ft = 1.57 ft, than the hydraulic radius is equal to
+Calculate the hydraulic radius Rh of the open channel using the following formula Rh = A/P, where A is the cross-sectional area of flow and P is the wetted perimeter (the perimeter of the cross-section).
+For example, if your pipe has an area A of 0.196 ft² and a perimeter of P = 1.57 ft, then the hydraulic radius is equal to

 Calculate the bottom slope S of the channel using S = hf/L, or by using the algebraic formula slope = rise divided by run, by picturing the pipe as being a line on an x-y grid.
 The rise is determined by the change in the vertical distance y and the run can be determined as the change in the horizontal distance x.
 For instance, you found the change in y = 6 feet and the change in x = 2 feet, so slope S is